jogplus/zotcourse/README.md

     * Create a new Google Cloud Platform project and App Engine application using the GCP Console
     * Download and install the [Cloud SDK](https://cloud.google.com/appengine/docs/standard/python/download) (Make sure it is added to your PATH)
     * Rename `sample.app.yaml` to `app.yaml`
+    * Deploy Cloud Functions under `/cloud_functions` and set them to run automatically using Cloud Scheduler
 6. If you are looking to see how this project works, the main files of interest are:
     ```
     zotcourse/static/js/zotcourse.js